California Bicycle Laws: Riding Your Bike in a Crosswalk (GJEL Accident Attorneys)

 I’ve had many clients turned down by other lawyers because the police report places the cause of the accident as riding a bicycle in the crosswalk, but the fact of the matter is that many times the accident would have been identical whether you were walking or riding because someone just blew right through the crosswalk and didn’t see the person.
 In that case, your likelihood of a good recovery remains high.

 In California, liability for a bicycle accident must be established under the state’s comparative negligence standard.
 In the most simplified terms, this means that parties are legally responsible for accident damages in the exact same proportion to the extent that they were to blame for the crash.
 For example, if you were found to be at fault for 70 percent of an accident, you are liable for 70 percent of the total damages sustained by another; or, if you are the injured party, your damages are reduced by 70%.
 Additionally, riders should remember that motor vehicle operators are held to a very high standard of care.
+Bicycles must have a braking system capable of making a ‘one braked wheel skid’.
 If a car hit you while you were on a bike, even if you were riding in a crosswalk, it is likely that the driver did something negligent.
+Bicycles must also have a white or red reflector when riding at night.

 I always advise people: look at the big picture.
 Look at the whole universe of fault, and who really caused the accident.
 Don’t accept the police report at face value.
+Consult with an attorney to understand your rights and remedies and to seek full compensation from the insurance company for the damages suffered.
 Many times, in fact, the police report is not admissible in court in the case we are doing for you because the police officer wasn’t there at the scene and didn’t see it happen — the police officer only formed an opinion.

 The bottom line is that bike-vehicle collision lawsuits are highly fact dependent.
 Your bike accident case deserves a comprehensive review from an experienced San Jose bicycle accident lawyer.
 At GJEL Accident Attorneys, our team will take a look at your case, free of charge, and we will help you assess your rights and explore your legal options.